 Kaola is a good alternative to Chinese distributors as it runs as an online distributor.
 But just like Chinese resellers, you’ll have to convince the app that your product is worth it.

-How get interest from distributors and start exporting to China?
+How get interested from distributors and start exporting to China?

-China is monitored all the imported products by an Automatic Licensing System administered by the Ministry of Commerce.
+China is monitored all imported products through an Automatic Licensing System administered by the Ministry of Commerce.
 Imported Products that are restricted require permits or licenses while some others, such as wastes or toxins, are banned.
 Inspection and certification processes in China are detailed and rigorous.

 China’s booming consumer trend, financially stable market, and innovative approach make it a viable import destination but with some tricky procedures.
 If you want more information on a specific industry, do not hesitate to write to us, and our experts will contact you according to your business field.

 If you are looking for more information on how to Export to China, you can read our full article here

 Now, whether you are going for direct selling, online distribution, traditional distribution, you’ll need to work on your visibility in China.
 Consumers and distributors need to be reassured that you are:

 - have products that consumers are interested in buying

 There is no alternative to working on your online presence and network in China unless you already have connections that have enough power to give you a significant push o the market.
 Unfortunately, for most, of us, that is not the case and we have to put in the effort to build a distribution network in China and reach out to distributors and consumers.